How To Move A Shed

 Step 1: Prepare the shed’s new site

 The first step is to prepare the new site for the shed.
-This includes clearing the area of any debris and leveling the ground.
+This includes clearing the area of any debris and levelling the ground.
 Please note that the surface of the new site can be concrete footing or dirt without gravel.
 If you’re moving your shed to a new location, you’ll also want to make sure that the dimensions of the new site are nearly identical to the previous dimensions.

 Step 2: Empty the shed